coatyio/coaty-js/examples/sensor-things/README.md

 * a web dashboard to explore the sensor network
 * one configurable thing.
 Create any number of sensors for a better result.

-**Note :** Any thing and sensor using the sensorThings API and Coaty can be used with this example.
+**Note :** Any thing and sensor using the SensorThings API and Coaty can be used with this example.
 In fact, dashboard knows nothing specific about things and sensors.
 It just listens to `Advertise` events on `Thing` and `Sensor` objects and update its list of available things and sensors.
 Thus to be available on the dashboard, a sensor just has to advertise its associated Thing and respect the